 These cheap boots did have very little metal, but the metallic rims on the holes where the velcro straps passed through the fabric, were bound to rust.
 And they did.

 The fabric itself would eventually wear and rot, and in the end the boots fell apart.

 Surprisingly enough the felt soles were the last things to give in.
 But in the end they also let go, and the boots were ready to trash.

 My next wading boots were a pair of Grub Creek boots.
 Really, really nice boots.
 Leather and suede, perfect fit, stiff soles, nice design.
 Altogether a very nice pair of boots.

 Their one immediate disadvantage was the curse of suede: stiffness.
 When suede dries after a day soaked in water, it stiffens quite dramatically.
 Next time you want to wear them it's somewhat a fight to squeeze your feet into the tight space.

-I devised two solutions for this problem: either dry the boots with crumpled newspaper inside to block them out, which will leave the stiff but roomy, or soak the boots before leaving home.
+I devised two solutions for this problem: either dry the boots with crumpled newspaper inside to block them out, which will leave them stiff but roomy, or soak the boots before leaving home.
 That will soften them sufficiently to let you slip into them with no effort.

-The last and best advice is more radical: go fishing so often that the boots simply don't dry between your trips!
+The last and best advice is more radical: go fishing so often that the boots simply don't dry fully between your trips!

 Over time other and more severe problems would appear with the Grub Creek boots.
-The worst was the inner heel, where the lining dissolved and was worn through, revealing the heel cup - a plastic contraption which within days ate their way through the outer fabric on the neoprene in the heels of my waders and eventually gnawed out chunks of the neoprene itself.
+The worst was the inner heel, where the lining dissolved and was worn through, revealing the heel cup - a plastic contraption which within days ate their way through the outer fabric on the neoprene in the heels of my waders, and eventually gnawed out chunks of the neoprene itself.